Elgfróði

+Name

+Elgfróði translates as "Elk-Fróði", in which "Fróði" is a personal name.
+In addition to this translation or the name being presented in its Old Norse spelling, it is also sometimes presented in an anglicised form, such as "Elgfrothi".

 Attestations

 Hrólfr Kraki's saga

-In Hrólfs saga kraka, the sole surviving medieval source referencing Elgfróði, he is the son of Bjorn, the son of King Hring of Uppland, and Bera, a churl's daughter and Bjorn's childhood friend.
+In Hrólfs saga kraka, the sole surviving medieval source referencing Elgfróði, he is the son of Bjorn ("bear"), the son of King Hring of Oppland, and Bera ("female bear"), a churl's daughter and Bjorn's childhood friend.
 It tells that Bjorn refused the advances of his stepmother, the queen, while the king was away and struck her, telling her to leave him.
 In retaliation, the queen cursed Bjorn to take the form of a bear by day whereupon he fled to a cave and proceeded to hunt the king's cattle.
 Taking advantage of this, the queen encourages King Hring to send men to kill the bear.
 One evening Bera sees the bear who walks up to her and through looking into its eyes realises it is Bjorn.
 She follows Bjorn back to his cave where he returns to his human form and makes her pregnant.
 Bjorn foresees that he will be killed by the king's men the next day and that the queen will try to feed Bera his flesh but insists that she does not eat it.
 He further tells Bera that when the time comes for each of their children to leave home, they should go to the cave where they will find three weapons stuck in a rock, only one of which they will be able to remove.
 After this, Bjorn transforms back into a bear and leaves the cave where he is cornered by the king's men and slain.
 Later, a feast is held where the bear meat is boiled and the queen offers it to Bera to eat, who refuses.
 Claiming her hospitality is being insulted, the queen forces Bera to eat her lover's flesh, who lets a tiny piece of meat fall into her mouth.
 Because of this, her three children are born as follows: